ytakashina/NabViz/README.md

 └─results
 ```

-Since NabViz is a tool only for visualization, you must download the raw data, anomaly labels, and calculated results from [the official NAB page](https://github.com/numenta/NAB), and put them in the same manner as the original NAB repository.
+Since NabViz is a tool only for visualization, you must download the raw data, the anomaly labels, and the calculated results from [the official NAB page](https://github.com/numenta/NAB), and put them in the same manner as the original NAB repository.

 Don't forget to put your binary in the `bin` directory.